stat133-sp19/hw-stat133-yuxiner/workout1/report/workout01-yuxin-zhang.md

 -   Kevin Durant As the main offensive point, his offensive ability is strong, the number of effective attacks is most high, especially the 2-points shots.
 His offensive firepower radiation all-round, is able to get scoring point in any position of the court.
 What's more, his single ability is worth mentioning.

 -   Klay Thompson Thompson is the main three-point shooter in the team, and be allocates more ball power.
 As the end of offensive tactics, and the shooting percentage is very high.
-His shooting area is also large.
-Clay has made 1220 shots in the regular season, in exchange for a very high 47.13115% shooting percentage.
+His shooting area is also large.Klay has made 1220 shots in the regular season, in exchange for a very high 47.13115% shooting percentage.
 Clay has polished his skilled free-space shooting and fixed three-point shooting skills after running without the ball.
 The highest percentage of three-point shooting is 42%, which is the best proof.

 -   Stephen Curry Curie is also the team's main three-point shooter, and is very similar with Thompson in shooting.
 The team allocates high ball power on him, and shooting percentage is very high.
 Specially, his shooting position is very far from the basketball hoop，even to the midfield line.He has excellent three-point shots that make him one of the most horrible scorers in the league.